romsahel/vscode_aliasex/README.md

 - VS Code 1.74.0 or higher
 - Elixir files with `.ex` or `.exs` extension
-- An Elixir project with `lib/` directory structure

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.

-TODO: show a picker when there are multiple entries
 TODO: improve nested module handling
 TODO: dynamic cache rebuilding (when compilation is triggered?)